ioccc-src/winner/2011/blakely/README.md

 ### Overview

-The program emulates John Conway's ceullular automaton known as "The Game of Life", using standard input as a starting grid.
+The program emulates John Conway's cellular automaton known as "[The Game of Life](https://conwaylife.com)", using standard input as a starting grid.
 The layout of the source-code is such that it evolves to a digital representation of the first 15 decimal places of pi after 4 time steps.
 This was setup using the other feature of the program which can be demonstrated as follows:

 ```sh
 ./blakely - < 3.dat
 ```

-The program will first display the grid given in 3.dat, and then three more grids (taking a few minutes to display the last).
+The program will first display the grid given in [3.dat](3.dat), and then three more grids (taking a few minutes to display the last).
 Waiting for any more grids will take a substantial amount of time.
-The final grid has been put into evolve\_to\_3.dat, and if you type
+The final grid has been put into [evolve_to_3.dat](evolve_to_3.dat), and if you type

 ```sh
 ./blakely < evolve_to_3.dat